ChuckJonas/vscode-apex-debug/readme.md

 ### Usage Notes

 * If your classes change from the time you generated the log, things will certainly break
 * If your log gets too long, Salesforce will truncate it.
-Try reducing non-required levels.
+Try reducing non-required levels (use `NONE`).
 * Depending on the execution type, some lines might never be stepped on, dispite the fact they were actually executed.  *Don't rely on the fact that a breakpoint wasn't hit to indicate that the line was not executed*
 * This will probably never be perfect (although it can be much better than it currently is).
 Salesforce only gives us so much info to work with.